 Email the Faculty-in-Residence

 The Past Faculty-in-Residence supports the currennt Faculty in Residence and the Commission by connecting its work to the scholarly community and the professional preparation programs around the world.

 Assistant Director for Residential Education at George Washington University (USA)

 Email the Awards Coordinator

 The Awards Coordinator provides leadership for the Commission Awards, which acknowledge and celebrate individual and organization contributions to the profession.
 The Coordinator manages and updates the awards process and eligibility criteria, determines submission deadlines, solicits nominations, and recruits reviewers.
 The Coordinator notifies award winners and the individuals who nominates them and moderates the awards ceremony at the ACPA Annual Convention.
 In addition, the Vice Chair works in concert with the Awards Chair on the Convention Planning Team.

-Associate Director, International Student and Scholar Programs, NAFSA: Association of International Educators (USA)
+Associate Director, Membership and Career Center, NAFSA: Association of International Educators (USA)

 Email the Website Coordinator

 The Website Coordinator manages the Commission's presence on the ACPA website and maintains current information on the Commission page, including but not limited to the roster of Directorate members, upcoming Commission events and programs, and Convention information.
 The Website Coordinator regularly reviews the Commission website and removes/updates outdated content and information.

 Doctoral Candidate, Higher Education and Student Affairs (HESA)